AbhayRaj2005/Six-Sense-Robot-Car/README.md

 An Arduino-based robot controlled over Serial commands, with real-time visual feedback on an onboard LED Matrix and an indicator LED — driven by a webcam color-tracking controller.

+**© 2026 Abhay Raj.
+All rights reserved.**

 > **Note:** Source code for this project is private.
-This README documents the project for showcase purposes.
+This README documents the project for showcase purposes only.

 ## Overview

 The bot is controlled by a webcam-based color-tracking controller running on a PC.
 A colored object is tracked in real time using OpenCV; depending on which on-screen zone (Up/Down/Left/Right/Middle) the object is in, a single-character command is sent over Serial to the Arduino.
 The Arduino then drives the motors accordingly and shows live directional feedback on its onboard LED Matrix.

+## What makes this different

+Color-tracking robots (webcam + OpenCV + Arduino) are a well-known concept.
+What sets this build apart is the **feedback system**:

+- **Onboard LED Matrix directional feedback** — hand-designed 8x12 pixel bitmap icons (up/down/left/right arrows + a stop symbol) rendered live on the Arduino UNO R4's built-in LED Matrix, so the bot visually confirms every command it receives
+- **Command-specific LED blink signaling** — each direction blinks the status LED a distinct number of times (1 for forward, 2 for backward, 3 for left, 4 for right), giving a second, independent feedback channel
+- **Discrete 5-zone tracking logic** — object position is mapped to five on-screen zones (Up/Down/Left/Right/Middle) rather than continuous coordinate-based PID following, keeping the control logic simple and predictable

 ## Features